kianmajl/A2K-CPU/README.md

 ## Architecture
-Inspired by the MIPS and [Dosage CPU](https://github.com/arshiahemmat/Dosage-Cpu), its instruction set has 16 instructions.
+Inspired by the MIPS and [Dosage CPU](https://github.com/arshiahemmat/Dosage-Cpu), it has 16 instructions and 32 registers.
 Its general architecture looks like a MIPS unicycle.

 ## Instruction Set Architecture